AlexeyNilov/dnd_engine/doc/skill.md

 *Refer to model/skill.py for the current implementation*

-* skill could be a value object, but skill is mutable (used count, level), should it be Entity?
+* skill could be a value object, but skill is mutable (used count, level), should it be Entity? feels wrong
 * skill level can be upgraded based on usage
 * skill effect depends on skill level
 * skill can be learned, how?